Griswold cast iron skillet. Simple identification guide using logos.

 Collectors and enthusiasts look at a few determining factors to tell the age of vintage cast iron.

-Selden & Griswold cast iron 1873-1884
+Selden & Griswold Cast Iron 1873-1884

 Matthew Griswold and two brothers from the Selden teamed up and started to make door hinges in 1868.
 Their factory was known as the Butt Factory, named after the door hinge (butt hinge) manufactured in the casting works.